pyJIoH/NodeJSFinance/README.md

 There are two pages.

-First page contains a simple table
+The first page contains a simple table

 ![alt tag](https://img-fotki.yandex.ru/get/39073/11245482.4/0_a1779_13ee0465_X5L)

-And seconds page displays MongoDB data with a chart
+And the seconds page displays MongoDB data with a chart
 ![alt tag](https://img-fotki.yandex.ru/get/45886/11245482.4/0_a1778_2787f5bd_X5L)

 ## Structure
-* /www - http server
+* /www - Http server
-* /config - connection information
+* /config - Connection information
 * /database - Mongoose db connection
 * /models - Schema and model for MongoDB
 * /public - Static directories with public js and css